musabmjafri/ummah-opensource-docs/non-profit-constitution-bylaws.md

 1. At least twenty percent (20%) registered members of Majlis-e-Aam of \<ORG\> constitute the quorum for Majlis-e-Aam meetings.
 2. At least thirty percent (30%) registered members of Majlis-e-Aam of \<ORG\> constitute the quorum for an amendment to the Constitution as detailed in Article 12, Clause 3.
+3. At least twenty percent (20%) registered members of the Majlis-e-Aam of the \<ORG\> constitute the quorum for meetings called for dismissing a member of the Shura or an office bearer.
-3. Meetings adjourned for lack of quorum must be reconvened within a reasonable time, not exceeding thirty (30) days.
+4. Meetings adjourned for lack of quorum must be reconvened within a reasonable time, not exceeding thirty (30) days.
-4. A reconvened meeting does not need a quorum.
+5. A reconvened meeting does not need a quorum.
 However, the date, time, and place for the reconvening meeting shall be determined before adjournment of original meeting.

 # Article 11 – Dissolution of \<ORG\>